shwetado/unix-tools/README.md

 ```

 ##### sort:
-* Sorts the lines in a file.
+* Sorts the lines in a file and gives you both sorted data in original and reverse order.

 ```
 sd_sort.sh filename.txt